sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 With privileged transitions, you need to make a new endpoint to your backend server.
 Your marketplace front-end should call this new backend endpoint and not the Flex API directly.

-If you use Flex Template for Web, you can add a new endpoint by adding it to the [API router](https://github.com/sharetribe/ftw-daily/blob/master/server/apiRouter.js).
+If you use Flex Template for Web, you can add a new endpoint by adding it to the [API router][ftw-daily-api-router].

 The new server endpoint should call the payment gateway API to do the payment action and the Flex Marketplace API to transition the transaction.